Department of Nursing

 This course explores selected psychosocial concepts and theories basic to nursing practice.
 The use of self as a therapeutic agent is emphasized in the promotion of psychosocial health.
 Students develop strategies of intervention based on the nursing process, nursing theories and research.
 Clinical experience is provided within an inpatient psychiatric treatment facility.
-Prerequisites: Completion of 200-level nursingcourses.
+Prerequisites: NU 201, NU 202.
 Fall and spring semesters.

 Utilizes applications of the nursing process and human response to illness, diseases, and disorders in providing nursing care throughout the lifespan.
 Assessment of the physiological, psychological, sociocultural, and spiritual factors influencing existing or potential health problems provide direction for nursing care.
-This course includes a weekly three-hour laboratory experience in nursing skill development that focuses on the mastery of core scientific principles that underlie all skills, thus preparing the student nurse to incorporate current and future technological skills into other nursing responsibilities, and apply skills in diverse context of health care delivery.
+This course includes a weekly two hour and 50 minute laboratory experience in applying the nursing process and teaching/learning process in providing the theory, application and practice in performing nursing procedures that student nurses will be required to do at the junior level of nursing.
+Student learning focuses on the mastery of core scientific principles that underlie all skills, thus preparing the student nurse to incorporate current and future technological skills into other nursing responsibilities, and apply skills in diverse context of health care delivery.
 Prerequisite: NU 301, NU 302, NU 308.
 Spring semester.

 NU 307 is an introduction and exploration into the basic understanding of the processes of theory, research, database evaluation and evidence-based practice in nursing.
+The focus is on the use of evidence-based practice within a context of caring to provide the highest quality patient care.
 Prerequisites: Concurrent NU 301 or NU 302, MA 207.
 Fall semester.
 Fulfills Writing Intensive requirement.

 NU 308 Pathophysiology and Pharmacology 3 Cr